pakeke-constructor/ideas/emergence.md

 SAP is also a pretty neat example, since it completely NAILS the simplicity aspect that was talked about before.

-# One final (special) example:

-- ***Dwarf Fortress.***

-I don't think many people would call me crazy if I said that Dwarf Fortress has the best emergent game systems out of any game ever made.
-And I could ramble on about the systems and how naturally emergent they are, but, quite frankly, it would be a waste of time.
-There are enough articles on this already. :^)

-What I want to address actually, is its popularity.<br>
-If this game has such amazing, emergent systems, then why isn't it more popular?

-It has 18000 reviews on steam, (indicating over 1 million downloads, for a revenue of roughly 30 million dollars, which is very successful) but this game's success pales in comparison to something like Minecraft, despite the fact that it was created before Minecraft.

-In my opinion, it comes down to **broad appeal**.<br>
-Most of DF's gameplay does not cater to the casual gamer, but rather, to the nerd.
-DF's controls and systems are very hard to use, and thus, DF caters to the people who are patient; the people who care enough to learn a complex set of commands from the get-go.
-Likewise, the game is singleplayer; which means that it's not a game that can be learned through friends.

-With this, DF hits a much tighter niche, and pushes away a lot of the broader audience.

-If the Adams brothers focused much more on creating a noob-friendly user-experience when starting out, then I suspect that DF would be a lot more popular today.

 # TO CONCLUDE: